 - Touch response.
 This means you can control the volume by how you press the key, not just with the volume button.

 - Weighted keys.
 These keys give a similar feeling to acoustic pianos so the student can switch between pianos more easily.

 - A sustain pedal.
 This pedal gives the student the ability to play smoothly as they play harder pieces.

 I usually suggest that parents do not buy a fancy keyboard with many bells and whistles.
 Often these options only distract students from what they should be practicing! 🙂

-In the future I will post some specific pianos that I recommend to my students.
+In the future I will post some specific digital pianos that I recommend to my students.
 If you want a few ideas, email me and I’d be happy to share them with you!